Nashville Skyline: Background

 The concept of recording a country album in Nashville was first discussed with Dylan in 1965 by Johnny Cash, who expressed interest in producing such an album.
 "I've got my own ideas about that Nashville sound and I'd like to try it with Bob," Cash said in a March 1965 interview with Music Business magazine.
-Those sessions never materialized and by June of that year, Dylan was going fully electric with the recording of Highway 61 Revisited.
+Those sessions did not end up materializing until 1969 and by June of 1965, Dylan was going fully electric with the recording of Highway 61 Revisited.
 By the time Nashville Skyline was recorded, the political climate in the United States had grown more polarized.
 In 1968, civil rights leader Martin Luther King Jr. and Senator Robert F. Kennedy (a leading candidate for the presidency) were assassinated.
-Riots broke out in most major American cities, including a major one surrounding the Democratic National Convention in Chicago and racially motivated conflagrations spurred by King's assassination.
+Riots related to the Vietnam War and civil rights broke out in most large American cities.
+A major one surrounding the Democratic National Convention in Chicago and racially motivated conflagrations spurred by King's assassination marked this period.
 A new president, Richard Nixon, was sworn into office in January 1969, but the U.S. engagement in Southeast Asia, particularly the Vietnam War, would continue for several years.
 Protests over a wide range of political topics became more frequent.
 Dylan had been a leading cultural figure, noted for political and social commentary throughout the 1960s.
 Even as he moved away from topical songs, he never lost his cultural stature.
 However, as Clinton Heylin wrote of Nashville Skyline, "If Dylan was concerned about retaining a hold on the rock constituency, making albums with Johnny Cash in Nashville was tantamount to abdication in many eyes."

 "Our generation owes him our artistic lives," observed Kris Kristofferson, who later sang with Cash in The Highwaymen, "because he opened all the doors in Nashville when he did Blonde on Blonde and Nashville Skyline.
 The country scene was so conservative until he arrived.
 He brought in a whole new audience.
 He changed the way people thought about it – even the Grand Ole Opry was never the same again."

 Helped by a promotional appearance on The Johnny Cash Show on June 7, Nashville Skyline went on to become one of Dylan's best-selling albums.
 Three singles were pulled from it, all of which received significant airplay on AM radio.